1. Introduction#

 help.search("vague topic") # equivalently: ??"vague topic"

-This way, we will be able to find answers to our questions more reliably than when asking DuckDuckGo or G**gle, which commonly feature many low-quality, irrelevant, or distracting results from splogs.
+This way, we will be able to find answers to our questions more reliably than when asking DuckDuckGo or G**gle, which commonly return many low-quality, irrelevant, or distracting results from splogs.
 We do not want to lose the sacred code writer’s flow!
+It is a matter of personal hygiene and good self discipline.

 Important